Global association of information entrepreneurs meets in New Orleans

 Winners of the AIIP Connections Writers Award, sponsored by Information Today Inc., were Michelle Rawl of Rawl Research Inc. and Karen Klein of Fulcrum Information Resources for their article Collaborating for Success: Tips for Effective Teamwork, which appeared in the Dec 2016 issue of AIIP Connections.

-The Association of Independent Information Professions is the leading global association for information professionals working independently.
+The Association of Independent Information Professionals is the leading global association for information professionals working independently.
 Its members include business owners running diverse info-centric businesses.
 Whether as a marketer, researcher, technologist, writer or consultant, AIIP members expertly leverage information to benefit their clients.
 AIIP’s worldwide professional network nurtures and supports both experienced and novice information entrepreneurs.

 For more information about the Association of Independent Information Professionals, contact AIIP headquarters at +1 225.408.4400 or firstname.lastname@example.org.